reacteurope/react-workshop/README.md

 The component is used in `index.js` with specific props.
 Do not change them, but rather map them to the internals of the `Favourites` component.
 You are able to create all the functionality with only adding code inside the `compose` function.
 While you can build your own higher order components we recommend to use recompose's `renameProp`, `withState` & `withHandlers`

-With `npm start` you can run the application, but it will fail.
+With `npm start` you can run the application, but it will fail with `TypeError: Cannot read property 'map' of undefined`.

 ## Testing

-To make it easier for you to complete this task, we've added snapshot tests verifying that you've arrived at the correct app.
+To make it easier for you to complete this task, we've added tests verifying that you've arrived at the correct app.
+Initially they will fail with `TypeError: Cannot read property 'map' of undefined`.
 This command will run the tests:

 ```sh
 npm run test